Back to Blog

 • Audit logs of all data access

-• Secure deletion after retention period
+• Secure deletion after the retention period

 Data retention:

-• Active campaign data retained during campaign
+• Active campaign data retained during the campaign

 • Historical data for analytics